crycode-de/ioBroker.discord/docs/en/README.md

 available for Discord slash commands.
 See below.

-Discord slash commands can be registered as server commands (default) or as global commands by the adapter instance.
+Discord slash commands can be registered as server commands (default) or as global commands by the adapter.
 This can be configured in the adapter instance configuration.
 Using server commands has the benefit, that changes to the commands (e.g. added states) are applied instant without any delay.
 But server commands can't be used in